RazaHussain090/ContactTeams/README.md

 ### Step 1: Clone the Repository

-Provide instructions on how to clone your project repository.
+Clone the project repository.

 ```
 git clone https://github.com/RazaHussain090/ContactTeams.git
 cd ContactTeams
 ```
 ### Step 2: Log in to Salesforce
-Explain how to log in to Salesforce using the CLI.
+Log in to Salesforce using the CLI.

 ```
-sfdx auth:web:login -d -a DevHub
+sfdx auth:web:login -d -a <OrgsName>
 ```
 -d sets the logged-in org as the default Dev Hub.
 -a gives an alias to the Dev Hub org for easier reference.

 ### Step 3: Create a Scratch Org (Optional)
-Instruct how to create a Scratch Org and provide a command example.
+Create a Scratch Org if you want to deploy the code on to the scratch org but you must have a devhub connected.

 ```
 sfdx force:org:create -s -f config/project-scratch-def.json -a <scratch-org-alias>